I-Dont-Remember/yugioh-scanner/README.md

 ## Usage

 `manual.py`: Basic version for while we can't get Tesseract working like we want.
 Loop for user input of the card number & display info about it & save it to a CSV.
+Can be used either by inputting card numbers one at a time or by passing a file of numbers.

 To change the device passed to our Docker container, change the videoDevice env variable `videoDevice=/dev/video0 make run-shell`.